 To avoid any stains, it would be necessary to apply some rubbing alcohol to a clean cloth and start wiping down the surfaces of the table that have been affected.

-Lubricating the rods: The finishing stage consists in applying a slick finish to the rods for smoother turns and a fast game (This is super important!).
-Get a separate cloth or cotton rag and put a small amount of silicone on it, remember that it should only be a little so you don’t get slippery rods in return.
+Lubricating the rods (extremely important!): The finishing stage consists in applying a slick finish to the rods for smoother turns and a fast game (Don’t skip this!).
+Get a separate cloth or cotton rag and put a small amount of silicone lubricant on it, remember that it should only be a little so you don’t get slippery rods in return.

 It is highly recommended to avoid using WD-40 on the rods.
 This will seem to work at first, but it’ll only make the move faster for only a short period of time and end up degrading the rods over time by drying out the bumpers and bearings.

 Scheduling regular clean-ups